Kaiwind88/CarND-Advanced-Lane-Lines/README.md

         return self.radius_of_curvature
 ```

-#### 3.10.3.
+#### 4.10.3.
 Position of the vehicle

 I use best fit to calculate left and right line position, get the bottom x value, minus 640 which is an image center.
 The output is a positive or negative value.
 Left line is negative, right line is positive.
 Add left and right, get the offset.
-If it's negative, means right, otherwise, left.
+If it's negative, means right offset, otherwise, left offset.
 ```python
     def cal_line_base_pos(self):
         try: